Texas Instruments

-Texas Instruments Incorporated (TI) is an American technology company headquartered in Dallas, Texas, that designs and manufactures semiconductors and various integrated circuits, which it sells to electronics designers and manufacturers globally.
+Texas Instruments Incorporated (TI) is an American multinational semiconductor company headquartered in Dallas, Texas.
 It is one of the top 10 semiconductor companies worldwide based on sales volume.
 The company's focus is on developing analog chips and embedded processors, which account for more than 80% of its revenue.
-TI also produces TI digital light processing technology and education technology products including calculators, microcontrollers, and multi-core processors.
-The company holds 45,000 patents worldwide as of 2016.
+TI also produces digital light processing (DLP) technology and education technology products including calculators, microcontrollers, and multi-core processors.